 These shifts require doctors, nurses and health care workers to revisit the roots of their profession.
 Traditional and native healing approaches and methods deserve a second look, this time with the eyes of modern science.

 Over the last couple of hundred years, “rubbing” has come a long way to become “Therapeutic Massage”.
 This is not just a play of words.
-Massage Therapy in the Philippines is now a regulated occupation, requiring practitioners to pass licensure examinations.
-A Licensed Massage Therapist is allowed in turn to certify a maximum of 20 therapists who are under his or her direct tutelage and supervision.
+Massage Therapy in the Philippines is now a regulated profession, requiring practitioners to pass licensure examinations.
+A Licensed Massage Therapist is allowed in turn to certify a limited number of massage attendants who are under his or her direct tutelage and supervision.

 Rudimentary science behind the mumbo-jumbo